ceph/ceph/doc/rados/api/librados-intro.rst

 Your client application must bind with ``librados`` to connect to the Ceph Storage Cluster.
 You must install ``librados`` and any required packages to write applications that use ``librados``.
-The ``librados`` API is written in C++, with additional bindings for C, Python and Java.
+The ``librados`` API is written in C++, with additional bindings for C, Python, Java and PHP.

 Getting librados for C/C++